BTAA Library Community Engagement Network Teams Migration: FAQs

 6. You’re done!
 Once the link is copied and settings are confirmed, you can close the window.

-Migration Timeline and Process
+Migration Timeline and File Management

 What is the timeline for this migration?